Anteneh2121/alx-higher_level_programming/README.md

-<h1> ALX + HOLBERTON </h1>
+<h4> ALX + HOLBERTON </h4>

-# Higher-level Programming

 ## Description
-Projects written in Python programming language as part of the Holberton School first year curriculum.
+Projects written in Python programming language as part of the ALX and  Holberton School first year curriculum.
-Topics covered in this repo include foundations of Python, databases(MySQL), and Javascript.
+Topics covered in this repo include foundations of Python .
 PROJECT | DESCRIPTION
 ----|----
 [0x00.
 Python - Hello, World](./0x00-python-hello_world) | ...